r00t-tsai/Remote-Desktop/README.md

 * `std::thread, std::mutex, and std::atomic.` found in C++14 (C++17 recommended).

 ## Usage Instructions:
+- CONNECT TO A DEVICE
-1. Open the Dashboard Client app
+1. Open the app, select Connect to Device.
-2. Configure the video/audio/input ports
+2. Configure the IP/domain, video/audio/input ports of the host.
+3. Enter the encryption key of the host, leave it blank if it is unencrypted.
+5. Click Connect to Desktop.

+- HOSTING THE CONNECTION
+1. Open the app, select Host RDP Connection.
+2. Configure the video/audio/input port numbers.
-3. Check WAN Discovery if the Host machine is on a different network, otherwise leave it to LAN.
+3. If the controller/operator is on a different network, tick the WAN Mode box, otherwise leave it unticked.
-4. OPTIONAL: Encryption Passphrase to encrypt the data sent through the network.
-5. Export the settings.dat and place it in the same directory as the host program in the host machine.
-6. Start the host program and connect the Dashboard to it.
+4. Enter the encryption key for your private connection.
+5. Click Start Host.
+> Side Note: If on WAN Mode, your router must be configured to do Port Forwarding.
+The Program assumes this condition and will spit errors if this condition is not met.

 <div align="center">